-The hijāb of a Muslim woman - according to Jumhūr (majority of the Islamic schools of law) - is to cover her entire at least body except for her face and hands, provided she does not expect to be harassed.
+The hijāb of a Muslim woman - according to Jumhūr (majority of the Islamic schools of law) - is to cover her entire body except her face and hands, provided she does not expect to be harassed.
 If, however, she expects to be harassed, she must cover them as well.